almirbanjanovic/cloud-playground-infra/README.md

 You can assign these roles in the Azure Portal under the relevant scope's **Access control (IAM)** > **Add role assignment**.
 Use the App Registration's client ID as the principal.

-## Configure a new "Cloud Playground"
+## Configure a new Cloud Playground

 1. Go to your repository’s **Settings** → **Environments** in GitHub.
 2. Create a cloud playground (new environment) (e.g., `dev`, `test`, `prod`, etc.).